What is conversational commerce?

 The enterprise world is misled, as Conversational Commerce in the US and Europe is being claimed by many vendors as an integral offering.
 In reality, it is nothing more than a human- or chatbot capability connected on a messaging channel.
 Driven by traditional UCaaS vendors and the new Customer Contact platforms, they are the first to offer messaging apps in an enterprise world.
 However, replacing voice calls or customer care with supported bot chat is not necessarily Conversational Commerce.
 Sorry guys!

 Let me elaborate on "Rich features" in chat apps, as this is key to understanding the difference between Chat and Conversational Commerce.
-RCS (Rich Communication Services) and Apple Business Chat are native channels providing features such as:
+RCS (Rich Communication Services) and Apple Messages for Business are native channels providing features such as:

 - Quick Button replies